Mastering Python Selenium Web Scraping: A detailed guide to perform Web Scraping

 Surely it will be a cumbersome task for any human to obtain data manually at this scale.
 Here, automation comes to the rescue.
 One of the most efficient tools to do such automated task is the combination of Python (a versatile scripting language) and Selenium (a popular browser automation tool).
 This article will discuss the importance of this combination for web scraping.

 Firstly, let’s understand what web scraping is.
 It is a generic term used for the various methods one can apply to extract data from websites in an automated way.
-Sometimes the companies, behind those websites, make it easier for people to collect data by providing Web APIs (Application Programming Interfaces).
-To collect the data, you can call those APIs using a tool or code at your end.
+Sometimes the companies behind those websites make it easier for people to collect data by providing Web APIs (Application Programming Interfaces).
+You can call those APIs using a tool or code to collect the data.

-But, in most cases, you will not have any dedicated APIs to hit and collect the data you need.
-For that, you have to take the help of the web scraping process from the UI (User Interface) itself, which is far slower compared to the API route, but can be as effective as the latter if you know how to optimize and effectively do it.
+But, in most cases, you will need dedicated APIs to hit and collect the needed data.
+For that, you have to take the help of the web scraping process from the UI (User Interface) itself, which is far slower than the API route but can be as effective as the latter if you know how to optimize and effectively do it.

-The data received from the scraping process in UI is mostly in an unstructured format.
-With the help of various tools, we can make it structured and then store them in data repositories like databases or spreadsheets for further analysis.
+The data received from the scraping process in UI is mainly in an unstructured format.
+With the help of various tools, we can structure it and store it in data repositories like databases or spreadsheets for further analysis.
 The analysis will depend on what we try to achieve with the gathered data:

 • To keep it as general information purpose (as records)